trustedsec/wpupdate/README.md

 WPUpdate is a simple update script that will automatically update your wordpress installation when a new release is out.
 It does this by doing a compare on Wordpresses update API on their website then doing a comparison under wp-includes/version.php.
 From there, it will determine if changes are needed and an update.
-After that it will automatically update wordpress, set the permissions to be restricted to only root:root for security reasons (except uploads).
+After that it will automatically update wordpress, set the ownership to be restricted to only root:root for security reasons (except uploads).
 After that, it'll check again at 2AM.
 WPUpdate also updates third party plugins automatically as well.

 ### Features